Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 let number: Int = text
 {{< /highlight >}}

-Based on the source code the static type checker can decide that `text` is not of type `Int` - therefore it will raise a compile error.
+Based on the source code the type checker can decide that `text` is not of type `Int` - therefore it will raise a compile error.

 Swift's static type checker can do a lot more powerful things, e.g. verifying generic constraints: